 When Swept Path is enabled, the vertical status bar includes a panel with Own-Ship's beam width, drift (crab) angle, and effective beam width at the current time.

 Finally, when n Electronic Bearing Line (EBL) is selected which is between Own-Ship beam and length, the EBL panel in the status bar is shown the maximum drift possible for Own-Ship's effective beam to be at-most the length of the EBL.
 This is the maximum angle and assumes the vessels COG approaching the EBL is a right angle.

 - The calculations used assume the vessel is rectangular.

 - The swept path uses the beam and length information supplied by AIS or the values in the Own-Ship settings.
 Typically, correspond to the LOA and the molded beam.
 If you instead want to have the LWL and the beam (at waterline), you can adjust the Own-Ship settings.

 - The effective beam width is for the current moment in time.
 It may change if the vessel's HDG or COG changes.

 - The predicted swept path assumes ROT has a similar effect on course as heading.
 However, as a vessel turns in the presence of current or wind, the course and heading are normally not affected the same.

 - Trial Rate-of-Turn: (Only SEAiq Pilot) When enabled, a slider appears below the main navigation panel.
-You can use this to set a Trial ROT of up to 30 degrees per minute in either direction.
+You can use this to set a Trial ROT of up to 30°/m in either direction.
 An orange-colored course vector is then displayed (in addition to the normal black one) that shows the vessel's predicted course at that rate-of-turn.
 The Trial ROT is displayed above the slider along with the turning radius at the current SOG (if the vessel speed is moving at least 1kn).